How to start using OpenStack

 Ubuntu OpenStack: this is by far the most popular Linux distribution among users.
 Due to its popularity, there are many resources to help and support users.

 Although OpenStack is one of the most promising cloud infrastructure platforms, learning to use it requires some time and patience.
-Fortunately, there are many resources and tutorials that can help you start taking the first steps in OpenStack.
+Fortunately, there are many resources and tutorials that can help you start taking the first steps.
 We suggest you take a look at these useful resources: